 Upper eyelid surgery

-Above all else, Dr. Steinsapir helps you understand your issues and your best options to address your concerns.
-He is widely respected as a surgeon and an innovator who brings individualize personal care and a unique problem solving approach to bear on your eyelid issues.
-He personally analyzes your face and eyelids to develop a plan that will addresses your anatomy so you can achieve your personal goals-no cookie cutter surgery here.
+Above all else, Dr. Steinsapir helps you understand your issues and the best eyelid procedures we offer to address your concerns.
+He is widely respected as a plastic surgeon and an innovator who brings individualize personal care and a unique problem-solving approach to bear on your eyelid issues.
+He personally analyzes your face and eyelids to develop a plan that will address your anatomy so you can achieve your personal goals-no cookie cutter surgery here.

 With this information, Dr. Steinsapir will discuss with you your options for addressing what is going on with the eyelids.
 Dr. Steinsapir will help you understand what is going on with the eyelids, what surgery is needed, and how it is best performed.
 His goal is to help you achieve your look to be your best and most youthful look without a hint of a surgical change.
 You want people to pay attention to you without being aware that you had surgery.

 Upper Eyelid Surgery Benefits